Welcome to ‘Acupressure points on insoles‘ and July’s Footlocker article.

 As a foot health clinician I have a large dose of scepticism for many therapeutic side lines.
 I understand the human body, and I understand drugs, surgery and orthotics to help the painful foot.
-But bobbly bits in shoes, no, that is a gimmick surely?
-Curiously this summer I dug out a pair of shoes that have an insock with raised plastic contours.
-I am not sure why I bought them in the first place but they looked nice and the colour blue appealed.
-I could feel those raises inside the shoe and could not convince myself they were comfortable so they just gathered dust in the bottom of my cupboard.”
+But bobbly bits in shoes, no!
+Surely this is a gimmick?
+Curiously this summer I dug out a pair of shoes that were manufactured with an insock.
+This had raised plastic contours.
+I am not sure why I bought them in the first place but they looked nice and the leather coloured blue appealed to me.
+I could feel those raises inside the shoe and could not convince myself they were comfortable so they just gathered dust in the bottom of my cupboard.

 Science and enquiry arise through accident

-‘Ridges are curiously comfortable’
+Ridges are curiously comfortable

 Forget the knee and think foot.
-We know that researchers Ronald Melzack and Patrick Wall pioneered the thoughts on nociceptor nerve fibres in 1965 being interrupted by external stimuli so that pain reduced.
-This was called the Gate Theory.
+We know that researchers Ronald Melzack and Patrick Wall pioneered the thoughts on nociceptor nerve fibres in 1965.
+Pain can be interrupted by external stimuli so that pain reduced.
+I other words another stimulus can distract the main nerve pathways.This was called the Gate Theory.
 Could science explain this change in my foot comfort?
-All I can do is suggest that stimulation of other parts of the foot confused my brain, diverting the localised discomfort away from the site of surgery where no doubt some scarring exists around my old surgery site, hopefully devoid of its main troublesome nerve.
+All I can do is suggest that stimulation of other parts of the foot can confuse my brain.
+This has the effect of diverting the localised discomfort away from the site of surgery, where no doubt some scarring exists around my old surgery site.

-Am I a sceptic anymore?
+Am I a skeptic anymore?
 Well give me a scientific reason and I am always open to reason but now I believe there is a place for those little raised bobbles for some types of pain, perhaps related to nerves.
 For the moment my foot is happier.